Find Affordable College Courses

 Read More…

-Arizona State University - Skysong came in at #6 in this year’s edition of the Most Popular Online Computer & Information Sciences Schools in the Southwest Region ranking.
-ASU - Skysong is a fairly large public school located in the midsize city of Scottsdale.
+Arizona State University - Skysong ranked #6 on this year’s Most Popular Online Computer & Information Sciences Schools in the Southwest Region list.
+ASU - Skysong is a very large public school located in the midsize city of Scottsdale.

 After completing their degree, computer and information sciences graduates from ASU - Skysong carry an average student debtload of $24,854.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $233.